Skip to content

 Founder & Chief Executive Officer

-As a 30+ year veteran of business development and enterprise sales in the vertical transportation technologies space, preceded by eight years as a mechanical design engineer, James sought to combine his passion and experience to become a driving force for radical innovation in an industry that’s not seen significant innovation in well over a hundred years.
+Seeking to revolutionize the industry he has been a part of for three decades, serial entrepreneur James Hutchinson conceptualized the Hyprlift self-propelled elevator cab and founded Hyprlift, Inc. in April 2019.
+As a 30-year veteran of business development and enterprise sales in the vertical transportation technologies space, preceded by eight years as a mechanical design engineer, James sought to combine his past and present skill sets to become a driving force for radical innovation in an industry that’s not seen significant innovation in well over a hundred years.

 Read More